Elizaveta Tuktamysheva: Sanctions

-Career
+Competitive career

 Early years

 Tuktamysheva started skating at the age of four after meeting girls interested in the sport at a summer camp.
 Her first coach was Svetlana Veretennikova in Glazov.
 Alexei Mishin observed Tuktamysheva at a competition in Belgorod but did not invite her into his group, considering her technique too incomplete.
 A year later, he saw her again and changed his mind due to her ability to jump high, but she had to rework the technique on all of her jumps.
 Since her family could not afford to move to a big city, she remained in Glazov, continuing to train under Veretennikova, but regularly visited Mishin in Saint Petersburg, where she lived in a dormitory.
 The train journey from Glazov to Saint Petersburg took 27 hours.
 Until the summer of 2011, she would spend an average of one to two weeks in Saint Petersburg and the rest of the month in Glazov.

 Tuktamysheva was called a figure skating prodigy by the Russian media because at the age of 12, she performed difficult jumps, such as the triple Axel in practice, but she did not attempt the triple Axel in competition until 2015.
 In 2008, she placed tenth at the Russian Championships.
-Mishin was criticized for allowing Tuktamysheva to participate in the senior Russian Championships (2008) at only 11 years old.
+Mishin was criticized for allowing Tuktamysheva to participate in the senior Russian Championships (2008) at only eleven years old.